microsoft/vcpkg-docs/vcpkg/concepts/default-features.md

 When adding a library as a dependency in your `vcpkg.json` manifest, default features are included by default.
 To modify this behavior, you can use the `"default-features": false` attribute to disable them, allowing for a more customized setup based on your specific needs.

+![NOTE]
+> Adding the `"default-features": false"` attribute to disable default features only works if specified in the top level manifest.

 ### Example 1: Including a library with default features

 ```json